ohboyohboyohboy/simple-thread-exercise/README.md

       Project 3: High Cost City Start Date: 9/2/15 End Date: 9/2/15 Project 4: High Cost City Start Date: 9/2/15 End Date: 9/3/15

-## Unresolved Questions

-* If both a high cost city project and a low cost city project land on the same day, how should the day be charged?
-By the most expensive?

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).